TRIMETHYLGLYCINE OR TMG

 A relatively yang supplement.
 TMG is surprisingly yang, considering it is a water-soluble substance similar to some B-complex vitamins, most of which tend to be rather yin.
 This is important because in nutritional balancing science one must avoid most supplements, including especially those that are quite yin.

 The reason for avoiding yin foods, yin supplements, and yin procedures, yin lifestyles and yin thinking is that the bodies are already much too yin, and balancing the physics qualities of yin and yang is amazingly helpful for healing the body, mind and soul.
-For more on this, please read Yin and Yang Healing and Yin Disease on this site.
+For more on this CRITICAL TOPIC, please read Yin and Yang Healing and Yin Disease on this site.

 Note: Other doctors use the words sympathetic dominance differently, usually to mean a sympathetic state of body chemistry.
-This is very different and has nothing to do with sympathetic dominance.
-For more, read Sympathetic Dominance on this website.
+This is very different and has nothing to do with sympathetic dominance, as the word is used on this website.

 TMG good for those with an MTHFR defect.
-Over 50% of the world’s population today has a mild to severe copying error in their cells that causes low levels of synthesis of folate in their bodies.
+Over 50% of the world’s population today has a mild to severe copying error in their cells that reduces the biosynthesis of folate in their bodies.
 This is mistakenly called a “genetic defect”, when it is no such thing.
-It is a transcription error or polymorphism or gene expression.
-This is an error in copying the DNA code, and not necessarily in the DNA code itself.
+It is a transcription error or polymorphism or abnormal gene expression.
+This is an error in copying the DNA code, and not a problem with the DNA code itself.
 For more on this, read MTHFR Defects, Genetic Defects and Genetic Testing on this website.

 Anti-oxidant and anti-inflammatory effects.
 These appear to be true, although I have not seen much medical literature about them.
 Perhaps more studies will be done on this in the future.